jonnew/Oat/README.md

        and need refactoring to deal with these two issues in a reasonable way.
 - [ ] Ideas for shmem performance optimization
   - cv::Mat's have a constructor option that takes a pointer to user data.
-The resultant object does manage the lifetime of the mat data.
-If I can make this pointer come from shmem, then I can avoid needless copying of mat data.
+The resultant object does not manage the lifetime of the mat data.
+If I can make this pointer point to shmem, then I can avoid needless copying of mat data.
 - [ ] In line with the comments above about central clock management, it might also be better to have a central anonymous shared memory management.
 Instead